superDross/dotfiles/notes/personal/achievements.md

 - Developed a means to wait for neo4j to start before executing tests.
 This allowed us to use the neo4j service with our tests. https://gitlab.yougov.net/sst/POC_gotoproject/-/commit/16f8a499e450c0ae99151c5f8aa9fa6cfe207f1e

+- Setup AWS Neptune with our graph POC implementation.

+## 3rd Dec

+- Completed the Goto Graphs POC